Trafficking Risk in Sub-Saharan African Supply Chains

 Child Labor

-Gambian law prohibits “economic exploitation” of children under 16 and disallows for children under 18 from engaging in hazardous or exploitative labor.[25]
+Gambian law prohibits “economic exploitation” of children under 16 and prohibits children under 18 from engaging in hazardous or exploitative labor.
+Nonetheless, child labor is prevalent and commonly occurs in agriculture.[59]
+The government, however, made little effort to combat child labor and it remained prevalent and largely unregulated in informal sectors.[60]

 Civil Society Organizations

-While there are some civil society organizations which work on human rights issues in the Gambia, there is some evidence that the government harasses activists who criticize the government.[26]
+Although some civil society organizations work on human rights issues in The Gambia, there is evidence that the government harasses activists who criticize the government.
+The National Advisory Council can suspend the activities of an NGO at any given moment.[62]
+However, NGOs have operated with less interference in recent years, with some groups successfully challenging the government on a variety of policy issues.[63]

 Immigration Policies Limiting the Employment Options or Movement of Migrants

-Foreign workers in the Gambia are required to pay an annual registration fee of approximately USD 54 and an additional work permit fee of about USD 11.
-There is also a federally-mandated quota which stipulates that no more than 20 percent of a company’s staff may be non-Gambians.
-Companies are required to pay an annual payroll tax of USD 256.40 for Economic Community of West Africa (ECOWAS) citizens and USD 1,025.64 for all other foreign employees.[27]
+Foreign workers in The Gambia are required to pay an annual registration fee of approximately USD 54 and an additional work permit fee of about USD 11.[64]
+There is also a federally mandated quota that stipulates that no more than 20 percent of a company’s staff may be nonGambians.[65]
+Companies are required to pay an annual payroll tax of USD 256.40 for Economic Community of West African States (ECOWAS) citizens and USD 1,025.64 for all other foreign employees.[66]

 Ratification of ILO Conventions Related to Human Trafficking or Rights of Workers and Migrants